Tuesday, October 14, 2014

 The other day, while fidgeting around, reluctantly snuggling on the couch with Max (I am also uncertain about why I don't like to snuggle, cuddle, etc.), I asked him if he's seen the Stephen Hawking movie trailer yet.
 Because I am a fucked-up person, I began to taunt him about how I may one day have ALS.
 He gets sad when I talk about getting sick or dying.
 He gets even more upset when I joke about it.
 Rightfully so, because all in all, it's a really depressing and morbid subject.
 I asked him if he would stay with me if I had ALS.
 To emphasize the gravity of having to stay with a person afflicted with such an illness (but mostly because I am a fucked-up person), I screwed up my face and slumped over, à la Stephen Hawking.

 Max responded that he would stay with me.
 He said that he wouldn't care about my condition and would pretend that I didn't have anything wrong with me at all.
 He said he'd talk to me daily, despite my inability to respond.
 He said every morning, he'll say, "Hey Juju," and stroke my hair gently, as if I was baby bird.
 Normally, I'd laugh and call him a complete corn-ball.
 Instead, I just cried.
-As fucked up as I am, I knew that he was being completely genuine and meant everything he said.
+As fucked up as I am, I knew that he meant everything he said.
 After, I stopped fidgeting around on the couch and long enough to let him hold me.

 Tuesday, August 12, 2014

 Me, at Piedmont Park goin' HAM on my Fitbit